-The letters refer to the different “orders” that the priest or sister belong to.
+The letters following the names of men and women religious refer to the different “orders” a priest or sister might belong to.
 For example:

-Fr David Dwyer, C.S.P.: C.S.P. stands for Community of St Paul which is the formal name for the Paulists.
-So Fr Dave is a Paulist Father.
+- Father David Dwyer, C.S.P.: C.S.P. stands for Community of St Paul which is the formal name for the Paulists.
+So, Father Dave is a Paulist Father.

-Sr. Christine Wilcox, O.P.: O.P. stands for Order of Preachers which is the formal name of the Dominicans.
-So Sr. Christine is a Dominican Sister.
+- Sister Christine Wilcox, O.P.: O.P. stands for Order of Preachers which is the formal name of the Dominicans.
+So, Sister Christine is a Dominican Sister.

-As you can see sometimes the letters stand for what the order’s charism is as it does for the Dominicans who have a central mission regarding preaching.
+Sometimes the letters stand for a description of the order’s charism, as it does for the Dominicans, who have a central mission regarding preaching.

-Then, most likely, they are a diocesan priest–which means that they haven’t joined a particular religious community or an order but instead, chose to join the diocesan priesthood.
-Diocesan priests tend to simply be responsible for the administration of parishes and schools in a particular geographic area (known as a diocese).
-“Order” priests usually serve in a parish church as well but their main focus is not on the parish’s administration but on the charism of their founder.
-For example the Jesuits are educators so they build a lot of schools and universities.
-Franciscans work with the poor so they wear a simple brown robe and give away their belongings and open soup kitchens and homeless shelters.
-Etc. Sometimes communities break off from other communities.
+If a priest does not have letters following their name, they are most likely a diocesan priest — which means that they haven’t joined a particular religious community or order, but instead, chose to join the diocesan priesthood.
+Diocesan priests tend to be responsible for the administration of parishes and schools in a particular geographic area (known as a diocese).
+“Order” priests usually serve in a parish church as well, but their main focus is on the charism of their founder, and not on the parish’s administration.
+For example, the Jesuits are educators, so they build and run many schools and universities.
+Franciscans work with the poor, so they wear a simple brown robes, give away their belongings and open soup kitchens and homeless shelters.
+Sometimes communities break off from other communities.
 Like there are a bunch of different types of Franciscans…they all follow St Francis as the one who inspired them, but they all might have slightly different approaches as to how they do that.